Christie Bell Marshall - Personal Injury Attorneys logo

 Prev Post Next Post

-When we hear the word “chauffeur” it might conjure up images of a tuxedoed limo driver, shuttling celebrities to and from fancy nightclubs or red-carpet movie premieres.
+When we hear the word “chauffeur,” it might conjure up images of a tuxedoed limo driver, shuttling celebrities to and from fancy nightclubs or red-carpet movie premieres.
 However, plenty of people use limos to get to events like proms or weddings, as well as for a convenient mode of transportation around town or to the airport.
-Because the riders trust drivers to care for them from point A to point B, it’s important that they know these operators are safe and reliable.
-Chauffeur drivers in Indiana need to get a special license and pass a series of tests through the Bureau of Motor Vehicles.
-So what exactly are those requirements and what duties do these drivers have to their passengers?
+Because the riders trust drivers to care for them from point A to point B, they must know these operators are safe and reliable.

 Have you been injured in a motor vehicle accident?
 Christie Bell & Marshall has an experienced team of car accident attorneys who can help you explore your options.